 How to Build a Diverse Workforce for the Global Economy

 When a multi-national company commits to having a culture of diversity and inclusion (D&I), the effort can entail far more than just hiring and promoting a diverse pool of executives.
-Mama Jane, for example–that’s what her neighbors call her–is a Kenyan woman who grows tea for Unilever’s Lipton brands and is has become a mentor to other women in Kenya’s tea farms.
+Mama Jane, for example–that’s what her neighbors call her–is a Kenyan woman and young business owner who grows tea for Unilever’s Lipton brands and is has become a mentor to other women in Kenya’s tea farms.
 Mama Jane took Unilever’s classes in financial literacy, learning how to save money and build a small business.
 She now owns chickens, a cow, and land, and helps the other women tea growers do the same.
 Unilever has found that for a diversity policy to make a real difference, it has to factor in the needs of the people at the base of the supply chain.

 Without a program to empower them, the women–by far most of the tea growers in Kenya are women– were sometimes missing work and not making their quotas.
 It turned out that they were often afraid to go into the fields because of rampant sexual harassment.
 In response, in 2013 Unilever launched a massive diversity initiative, increasing the ratio of female leaders on the farms from 3 percent to 40 percent, and focusing on prevention of sexual harassment through education and policies that it has developed with the participation of local employees and community representatives.
 Amita Chaudhury, the global diversity director at Unilever, describes diversity as “embracing difference at all levels – across physical and cultural boundaries, time zones, life stages and management styles – to come together as a perfectly synced team.”